derekr/SimpleSelect/readme.md

 I needed an easy way to style the window of a select element while maintaining native functionality.
 This is currently [possible in Chrome](http://stackoverflow.com/questions/1895476/how-to-style-select-dropdown-with-css-only-without-javascript), but I needed a cross browser solution.

-This plugin will simple add a window element to display the currently selected item and wrap the window and select element in a container.
+This plugin will simply add a window element to display the currently selected item and wrap the window and select element in a container.
 The select element is absolutely positioned and given an opacity of 0 so it is not visible, but still handles the click event accordingly.
 Pretty simple!